Timothy T. Ansberry

-Timothy Thomas Ansberry (December 24, 1871 – July 5, 1943) was a U.S. Representative from Ohio.
+Timothy Thomas Ansberry (December 24, 1871 – July 5, 1943) was an early 20th-century American lawyer and politician who served 4 terms as a U.S. Representative from Ohio from 1907 to 1915.

 Early life

 Timothy T. Ansberry was born in Defiance, Ohio.
 He attended public schools.
 He graduated from the University of Notre Dame, South Bend, Indiana, in June 1893.
 He was admitted to the bar and commenced practice in Defiance, Ohio.

 Career

 Ansberry served as the Justice of the Peace from 1893 to 1895.
-He served as prosecuting attorney of Defiance County, Ohio from 1895 to 1903.
+He was prosecuting attorney of Defiance County, Ohio from 1895 to 1903.

 He was an unsuccessful candidate for election in 1904 to the Fifty-ninth Congress.

+Congress

 Ansberry was elected as a Democrat to the Sixtieth and to the three succeeding Congresses and served from March 4, 1907, until January 9, 1915, when he resigned to accept a judicial position.
 He served as chairman of the Committee on Elections No. 1 (Sixty-second Congress).
-He was appointed associate judge of the Ohio Court of Appeals, in which capacity he served until his resignation in 1916.